22 Biotech Accelerators to Check Out in 2023

 The organization initially began as a civic endeavor in 2012, filling a hole in the marketplace in the Midwest and Southeastern US.
 At the time, there were no life science accelerators operating.
 A year later, XLH launched its first cohort of startups, with six companies taking part in the accelerator program.
 From 2014 to 2016, the accelerator won multiple US Small Business Administration (SBA) grants and was selected as one of 50 winners for the SBAs first-ever Growth Accelerator Fund competition.

 From 2017 to 2021, XLH remained quite active.
-It launched a secondary Intersession program, giving founders the chance to work remotely and participate in the accelerator longer, developed the Xlerate Network (XLN), a networked “hub” designed to help researchers and faculty commercialize technologies coming out multiple universities, opened a second location in Flint, Michigan, partnered with more universities to launch additional affiliate programs, launched a Corporate innovation program to support innovation at larger organizations and hospital systems, and continued to accelerate startups, win another SBA award, and secure new funding.
+It launched a secondary Intersession program, giving founders the chance to work remotely and participate in the accelerator longer, developed the Xlerate Network (XLN), a networked “hub” designed to help researchers and faculty commercialize technologies coming out multiple universities, opened a second location in Flint, Michigan, launched a Corporate innovation program to support innovation at larger organizations and hospital systems, and continued to accelerate startups, win another SBA award, and secure new funding.

 In addition to its team’s life sciences knowledge, XLH has significant experience in taking what clinicians and academics make headway on and moving those concepts from the lab to market through a “targeted customer discovery process that helps entrepreneurs understand the potential for their idea, research, or technology.”
 XLH recognizes that there is no one-size-fits-all solution to business development, something that may be overlooked in more formalized, corporate startup programs.
 It addresses this by creating a tailored, flexible, and collaborative culture.